KILTprotocol/spec-ext-didsign-api/readme.md

 ## Cryptography

+The signing of `getSignedDidCreationExtinsic` is done using a keypair.
+The allowed types for these keys are sr25519 and ed25519.

-The signing is done using an authorization key of a DID.
+The signing of `signWithDid` and `signExtrinsicWithDid` is done using an authorization key of a DID.
 The allowed types for these keys are sr25519, ed25519, and ecdsa.

 * The type sr25519 uses Schnorr signature scheme with Curve25519 keypair.
 * The type ed25519 uses Ed25519 signature scheme with Curve25519 keypair.
 * The type ecdsa uses ECDSA signature scheme with secp256k1 curve keypair and blake2 as the hashing algorithm.

+## DID Creation

+1. The dApp calls `getSignedDidCreationExtinsic`.
+2. The extension presents an interface for generating and signing the on-chain DID creation extrinsic.
+    It SHOULD allow the user to choose the keypair for signing.
+    It SHOULD allow the user to reject the creation and signing of the extrinsic.
+3. The extension generates and signs the on-chain DID creation extrinsic It MUST include an authentication key.
+    It MAY include other keys and services.
+4. The extension resolves the promise returned from `getSignedDidCreationExtinsic` with the signed extrinsic.

 ## The signing flow